khulnasoft/pr-insight/docs/docs/tools/improve.md

 ### How many code suggestions are generated?
-Khulnasoft Merge uses a dynamic strategy to generate code suggestions based on the size of the pull request (PR).
+PR-Insight uses a dynamic strategy to generate code suggestions based on the size of the pull request (PR).
 Here's how it works:

 1) Chunking large PRs:

-- Khulnasoft Merge divides large PRs into 'chunks'.
+- PR-Insight divides large PRs into 'chunks'.
 - Each chunk contains up to `pr_code_suggestions.max_context_tokens` tokens (default: 14,000).

 2) Generating suggestions:

-- For each chunk, Khulnasoft Merge generates up to `pr_code_suggestions.num_code_suggestions_per_chunk` suggestions (default: 4).
+- For each chunk, PR-Insight generates up to `pr_code_suggestions.num_code_suggestions_per_chunk` suggestions (default: 4).

 This approach has two main benefits: